-From 1 April 2020, all new income protection insurance policies will be issued on an indemnity basis.
-Existing agreed value policies are grandfathered and can be retained from 1 April 2020.
+From 1 April 2020, all new income protection insurance policies must be issued on an indemnity basis.
+Agreed value policies that were in force prior to 1 April 2020 are grandfathered and can still be retained.

 Waiting and benefit periods